 If this didn’t, they would need to put up an obscene amount of money just to access their desired currency pair.
 Although trading forex with leverage is beneficial for bankroll management, the main flaw is that you will need to pay an overnight financing fee for each day that you keep the position open.

 This is like an interest fee that you pay to the broker for trading with more money than you have in your account.
-As such, forex trading is best suited to day trading and isn’t suitable for longer-term strategies.
 Crucially, this is where forex futures come into play.
 As each contract will usually have an expiry date of 3 months, this allows you to keep your position open for much longer without being hammered by overnight financing fees.

 The CME Group – which is home to one of the world’s largest global derivatives marketplaces, allows institutional investors to get involved in Bitcoin futures trading.
 There is, however, a significant minimum requirement in terms of the contract value.

 This stands at 5 Bitcoin per contract, so at current prices of just above $10,000/BTC – you would need to outlay at least $50,000.
 Of course, leverage is available, but the CME Group specifically is an exchange for larger-scale investors.
-With that in mind, your best bet is to trade cryptocurrency futures in the form of CFDs.
+With that in mind, one popular method is to trade cryptocurrency futures in the form of CFDs.

 The CFD instrument will simply track the value of Bitcoin like-for-like, meaning that you can access the market without taking ownership of the underlying contract.
 In turn, this means that you can avoid the need to stake tens of thousands of pounds.

-If you’re still unsure as to whether or not futures trading is right for you, below we have outlined some of the main benefits that this particular marketplace offers.
+If you’re still unsure as to whether or not futures trading is right for you, below we have outlined some reasons why investors may trade futures in the UK:

 If you buy shares in the traditional sense, the only way (excluding dividends) that you can make money is if the stock price of the respective company goes up.